JarrodWooden/Lab5_Wooden/README.md

 Part One: I had Dr. Neebel check my functionality at the begining of class on lesson 33.
 I recieved full credit on functionality for Part 1.
+(25 points)

 Part Two: I had Captain Silva check off my part two functionality, in which I recieved full points.
+(25 points)

+A/B Functionality: I had Captain Silva check off the Part Two code implemented properly on the FPGA.
+(5 points)

 ##Answers to GR questions